 Ms Bannerman is a nominee of the Minister for Education.
-She is the Animal Welfare Coordinator for the NSW Department of Education, Catholic Schools NSW and the Association of Independent Schools of NSW.
+She is the Animal Welfare Coordinator for the NSW Department of Education, Catholic Education Commission of NSW and Association of Independent Schools of NSW.
 She administers the work of the Schools Animal Ethics Committee for the three school sectors and their 3500 schools.
 She has extensive experience in agricultural education and has worked in face to face delivery, distance education and teacher support for over 30 years.